 BIEN is a network of ecologists, botanists, and computer scientists working together to document global patterns of plant diversity, function and distribution.

-Our central goal - To deliver standardized botanical data, geographic range maps, diversity maps, (iii) species lists; (iv) trait and functional information, and (iv) a species-level phylogeny for all of the plants in the New World.
+Our central goal – To deliver (i) standardized botanical observation records, (ii) geographic range maps, diversity maps, (iii) species lists; (iv) trait and functional information, and (iv) a species-level phylogeny for all of the plants in the New World.
 This information will enable us to better understand the determinants of the past and present plant diversity, distributions and abundance.
 This knowledge is essential for predicting how species, vegetation and agricultural crops will respond to future climate changes as well as providing a more accurate baseline to describe many dimensions of plant diversity (taxonomic, functional, and phylogenetic) in the New World.

 The BIEN working group is developing a standardized workflow and informatics engine for the integration, access, and discovery of disparate sources of botanical information.
 The BIEN working group is a conduit for standardizing, integrating others people's data so as to do repeatable Science.